ruzanv/games_python/README.md

-# games_python
+## Python games

-Games written in python
+The repository contains console games written in Python.